 Search the library catalogue and check your library account

-For Distance Learners and other Staffordshire University students who based in the UK but who can't easily visit one of our site Libraries, we offer a Postal Loans service.
+For Distance Learners, and other Staffordshire University students who are based in the UK but who can't easily visit one of our site Libraries, we offer a Postal Loans service.

 Books will be posted to you free of charge, but it is your responsibility to ensure their safe return and to pay the postage costs.